Address: 77 W Underwood St

 Orlando, FL 32806

-Chadwick P. Smith, MD, joined Orlando Health’s Department of Surgical Education in 2011.
+Chadwick P. Smith, MD, FACS, joined Orlando Health’s Department of Surgical Education in 2011.
 Dr. Smith serves as an acute care surgeon with Orlando Health Physicians Surgical Group.
 He is board certified in general surgery, surgical critical care and neuro-critical care.

 Dr. Smith earned his medical degree from the University of Tennessee’s College of Medicine in Memphis in 2001.
 He completed postgraduate residency training in general surgery at Orlando Health.
 Following residency, he entered practice in general surgery in rural Tennessee.
 After practicing for several years, he returned to Orlando Health to complete a fellowship in surgical critical care.